jiyoungsim/ADS-proj1-python-lyrics-topic-analysis/README.md

-# Data Storytelling--EDA of song lyrics
+# Data Storytelling--EDA of Song Lyrics
 ### A "data story" on the songs of our times

 <img src="figs/title1.jpeg" width="600">